open-metadata/OpenMetadata/docs/integrations/connectors/vertica.md

 #### **password**

-Edit the value for `source.config.password` with the password for your Redshift Usage user.
+Edit the value for `source.config.password` with the password for your Vertica user.

 ```javascript
 "password": "strong_password"